 Used Car: 2009 Jeep Compass Review

-The 2009 Jeep Compass is outclassed by most other compact SUVs that offer better performance, nicer interiors, stronger reliability ratings and better crash test performance.
+The 2009 Jeep Compass is outclassed by most other compact SUVs that offer better performance, nicer interiors and stronger reliability ratings.

 The 2009 Jeep Compass is ranked: